Zygo/bees/README.md

 Running
 -------

-We created this directory in the previous section:

-        export BEESHOME=/some/path

-Use a tmpfs for BEESSTATUS, it updates once per second:

-        export BEESSTATUS=/run/bees.status

-bees can only process the root subvol of a btrfs (seriously--if the argument is not the root subvol directory, Bees will just throw an exception and stop).

-Use a bind mount, and let only bees access it:

-        mount -osubvol=/ /dev/<your-filesystem> /var/lib/bees/root

 Reduce CPU and IO priority to be kinder to other applications sharing this host (or raise them for more aggressive disk space recovery).
 If you use cgroups, put `bees` in its own cgroup, then reduce the `blkio.weight` and `cpu.shares` parameters.
 You can also use `schedtool` and `ionice` in the shell script that launches `bees`:

         schedtool -D -n20 $$
         ionice -c3 -p $$

 Let the bees fly:

+	for fs in /var/lib/bees/*-*-*-*-*/; do
-        bees /var/lib/bees/root >> /var/log/bees.log 2>&1
+		bees "$fs" >> "$fs/.beeshome/bees.log" 2>&1 &
+	done

 You'll probably want to arrange for /var/log/bees.log to be rotated periodically.
 You may also want to set umask to 077 to prevent disclosure of information about the contents of the filesystem through the log file.

+There are also some shell wrappers in the `scripts/` directory.

 Bug Reports and Contributions